 Do you want to be healthy so you’ll have increased clarity, energy, and focus that would carry over into every single aspect of your life?

 Whether you’re getting in shape because you want to live longer, be a good example, boost your energy, feel confident, have an excuse to buy hot new clothes, or increase your likelihood of getting laid (hey, I’m not here to judge) is up to you.
-Forget about any preconceived notions and be true to yourself.

 - The more specific you can make your goal,